-Ms Cindy Bin is the Group Human Resource Manager of Sunningdale Tech Ltd and is responsible for the development and implementation of the Group's human resource programmes and policies.
-Prior to her current position, Ms Bin joined Sunningdale Precision Industries Ltd as Corporate Human Resource Manager.
+Ms Cindy Bin is the Group Human Resource Manager of Sunningdale Tech Ltd and is responsible for the development and implementation of the Group's human resource programs and policies.
+Prior to her current position, Ms Bin joined Sunningdale Precision Industries Ltd as Corporate Human Resource Manager in April 2003.

 Prior to joining Sunningdale Precision Industries Ltd, she was the Human Resource Manager of De La Rue Currency and Security Print Pte Ltd, a subsidiary of UK-based De La Rue, a commercial currency printer.
 Ms Bin spent 19 years with De La Rue and was responsible for the full spectrum of human resource functions.
 She was instrumental in developing and implementing the company's Quality Management System and Environmental Management System, and managing the health and safety functions.
-She started her career in human resource in Newton Pte Ltd and Jurong Plywood Pte Ltd.